zRedk/SetMeUp/README.md

 ## Credits

-"PCBuilder" was developed as part of the Swift Student Challenge 2024 by [Federica Mosca].
+"PCBuilder" was developed as part of the Swift Student Challenge 2024 by [Federica Mosca](https://github.com/zRedk).
 Thank you for your interest in the project!